Modoc Nation: Termination and recognition

-Twentieth century and beyond
+Twentieth century to present

 Pursuant to the Act of March 3, 1909, the United States government allowed the Modoc to return to Oregon.
 Records indicate that 29 returned; however, several had gone back prior to 1909.
 Both the Modoc who returned and those who chose to remain in Oklahoma were enrolled at the Klamath Agency.
 As the years passed, the Modoc language, customs and culture were forgotten.

 The Modoc and Klamath tribes were terminated under the Indian termination policy from federal supervision by the Klamath Termination Act, or Public Law 587, enacted on August 13, 1954.
 At Congressional hearings during 1965, testimony showed the Modoc living in Oklahoma, Kansas, and Missouri had not been properly notified that their tribe would be terminated simultaneously with the Klamath Reservation, as none of the public notices identified that the termination included the Modoc.

 Several years later all tribes in the northeastern corner of Oklahoma banded together to establish the Inter-Tribal Council, Inc. of Northeastern Oklahoma.
 At that time, the Modoc formed an unofficial tribal government.
 Bert Hayman, whose mother had been one of the youngest prisoners of war, became the first tribal chairman; followed by Vernon "Dutch" Walker, grandson of James Long, the "Youngest Modoc Warrior."

 In a special section of the "Reinstatement Act" of 15 May 1978 reversing all of the Oklahoma Termination Acts it addresses the Modoc Tribe of Oklahoma confirming that the provisions of the Klamath Termination Act did not apply to them except as provided for sharing in future claims against the United States.

-Bill G. Follis, great grandson of James Long, became chairman in 1973.
+Bill G. Follis, great-grandson of James Long, became chairman in 1973.
 When the tribe was granted Federal Recognition in 1978, Chief Follis became the first federally recognized chief of the Modoc in Oklahoma since the death of Bogus Charley in 1880.
 There were several Modoc chiefs at the Quapaw Agency after Bogus but they were only recognized as such by the Modoc people.

-Chief Follis, an avid horseman and rancher, continues to lead the Modoc Tribe of Oklahoma.
+Chief Follis, an avid horseman and rancher, continued to lead the Modoc Tribe of Oklahoma until his death in 2022.
 He was responsible for obtaining federal recognition for the tribe and reestablishing a tribal land base.
 The Modoc Tribal Complex, located at 515 G Street, S.E., Miami, Oklahoma was completed in the early part of 1982.
 The complex houses tribal headquarters, tribal archives and library.
 The library is the only one in the area dedicated solely to Native American history and genealogy.
-Chief Follis has also initiated numerous economic programs such as Red Cedar Recycling, opened to the community in 1996.
+Chief Follis also initiated numerous economic programs such as Red Cedar Recycling, opened to the community in 1996.
 In 1998, the Modoc and Miami tribes entered into a joint venture to establish The Stables; an off-track betting and high-stakes bingo establishment located next door to the Modoc Tribal Complex.
-Also, under Chief Follis' leadership, the tribe has reintroduced bison to the Modoc prairie with a thriving and ever growing herd.
-Today, the tribal office administers numerous federal and state programs that benefit tribal members, as well as other Native Americans in the area.
+Also, under Chief Follis' leadership, the tribe reintroduced bison to the Modoc prairie with a thriving and ever-growing herd.
+Today, the tribal office administers numerous federal and state programs that benefit tribal citizens, as well as other Native Americans in the area.